-Now that spring is in view, it's time to pull out your outdoor power equipment and get it ready to use.
-From lawn mowers to planting trowels, well-maintained lawn care equipment can help make maintaining your lawn and garden easier.
+Winter is almost over, which means it’s time to dust off your outdoor power equipment and get it ready for the spring and summer seasons.
+From lawn mowers to planting trowels, well-maintained lawn care equipment can help make lawn and garden care easier.
 Plus, it keeps your lawn tools working longer and more efficiently.

-Here are a handful of tips to help you get your outdoor power equipment and garden hand tools ready for any type of yard project you have planned for the seasons ahead.
+Here are a handful of tips to get your outdoor power equipment and garden hand tools ready for the seasons ahead.

 Outdoor Power Equipment Tips